OU-CS3560/grading-lib/docs/source/getting-started.md

 grading-lib provides command-line interface (CLI) with some useful commands.

 - A `summary` command that shows the number of problems, total points and points per problem.
-- A `dev mypy` command that runs Mypy aginst the grading scripts in the `scripts/` folder.
+- A `dev mypy` command that runs Mypy against the grading scripts in the `scripts/` folder.